fluidself/fluidself.org/_books/philosophy/tao-te-ching-annotated-explained.md

 Let us emulate the natural balance of the Tao.
 Like the sages, we, too, can live in accordance with the principle of moderation.
 This chapter gives us three simple ways to behave: reduce extremes, avoid excess, and let go of arrogance.

 When we hold on to the Tao, everything seems to fall into place.
 Plans progress smoothly, people come to our aid, and things somehow work out in our favor more often than not.
-It is as if Heaven and Earth are actively helping us by granting us extra luck--thus
+It is as if Heaven and Earth are actively helping us by granting us extra luck—thus

 Lao Tzu often uses water as a metaphor for the Tao.
 When water encounters an obstacle such as a rock, it does not attempt to destroy the obstacle.
 It simply flows around, over, or under it.
 We can learn from this and apply it to life.
 When we encounter an obstacle, we may feel the urge to smash it, but the effort required to do that is not the best use of our energy.
 Instead, we should emulate water and simply find a way past it.
 There is always a way, as water demonstrates over and over again.